Network Consultancies Business License in Dubai: Cost and Requirements

 Following the introduction of the UAE Corporate Tax Law, companies registered in free zones are subject to a 9% corporate tax rate on taxable income exceeding AED 375,000.
 Free zone entities that meet qualifying conditions may benefit from a 0% rate on qualifying income, though professional advice should be sought to confirm eligibility for this treatment.
 All businesses are required to register with the Federal Tax Authority.

 Economic Substance Regulations may apply to ICT consultancy activities, particularly where the business generates income from intellectual property or provides services to related parties.
-Licence holders should assess their obligations annually and file the required notifications and reports with the relevant authority.
+License holders should assess their obligations annually and file the required notifications and reports with the relevant authority.

 Anti-money laundering compliance is mandatory.
 Companies must maintain an accurate Ultimate Beneficial Owner register and file it with the free zone authority.
-Where the scope of services touches network infrastructure or managed connectivity services beyond pure consultancy, engagement with the TDRA is advisable to confirm whether a separate telecommunications licence is required.
+Where the scope of services touches network infrastructure or managed connectivity services beyond pure consultancy, engagement with the TDRA is advisable to confirm whether a separate telecommunications license is required.

 Why Dubai South Is Well-Positioned for Network Consultancies

 Dubai South's proximity to major logistics, aviation, and smart city development projects generates a consistent pipeline of ICT consultancy demand.
-Clients in these sectors require ongoing network design, security assessment, and connectivity optimisation services, providing licence holders with a natural local market to serve from day one.
+Clients in these sectors require ongoing network design, security assessment, and connectivity optimisation services, providing license holders with a natural local market to serve from day one.

 The free zone offers access to a skilled, multinational talent pool, and its work permit processes are straightforward, enabling businesses to recruit and onboard specialist network engineers and consultants efficiently.
 The UAE's double taxation treaty network, covering more than 130 countries, significantly reduces cross-border tax friction for consultancy revenues earned from international clients, making Dubai South an attractive base for firms with a global client roster.